 Since its foundation in 2006, IFTR’s Popular Entertainments Working Group has primarily been engaged in a project of recuperation: uncovering and giving voice to historical forms of popular performance that, owing to their perceived ‘low culture’ status, limited archival record, or non-literary nature, had largely been overlooked in dominant theatre history narratives.
 The multiple performance styles/genres within the group’s field of interest are, for example, circus, burlesque, variety, vaudeville, revue, sport as performance, music in popular entertainments, popular theatre, clowns and comedy.
 As the group matured, the scope and focus of its work has expanded to consider popular entertainment’s important role in the wider theatre ecology; the influences of the popular on historical avant-garde and contemporary experimental practices; and the changing cultural status of popular forms.
-At the IFTR annual conferences in Sao Paulo (2017) and Belgrade (2018), the working group set as its strategic focus research that engages with, discloses, and/or scrutinises the unique methodological challenges posed by working with popular forms and artefacts.
+Since 2017, the group’s strategic focus has been on research that engages with, discloses, and/or scrutinises the unique methodological challenges posed by working with popular forms and artefacts.
 The group’s plan is to continue this line of work through IFTR 2020, after which we will draw on members’ work to publish a book of case studies which specifically gives voice to the research materials, theories and methods used by scholars in our field.

-For IFTR Shanghai in July 2019, the Popular Entertainments Working Group invite contributions from scholars that engage with any of the areas set out above or the wider conference theme (i.e., ‘Theatre, Performance and Urbanism’).
+For IFTR Galway, the Popular Entertainments Working Group invite contributions from scholars that engage with any of the areas set out above or the wider conference theme (i.e., ‘Theatre Ecologies: Environment, Sustainability and Politics’).
 In view of its publication plans, the group are particularly interested in papers that attend to issues around defining, theorising and researching popular modes of performance.
 Papers might focus on, for instance:

 · Appropriate methodologies for researching popular entertainments given the highly ephemeral nature of performance and the often-limited archival record of them